elibroftw/blog.elijahlopez.ca/content/posts/canada.md

 People can choose to donate their organs for free upon death, but yet organs go for thousands of dollars in black markets?
 Governments should incentivize people in poverty to become organ donors so that when they die, their family will receive a payment instead of being left with nothing.
 A charity should be started for this at the very least.

+[^regressive]: A sales tax is regressive because people with lower income pay a higher percentage of their income as sales tax if they bought the same goods.
+Paying for groceries is a lot harder on poorer people.